 Back to Online View

-The seminars take place every Monday during term time at 11:15 in the small lecture hall of the Zoological Institute (kleiner Hörsaal, Vesalgasse 1, 1st floor).
-Guests are welcome.
+The seminars usually take place every Monday during term time at 11:15 in the small lecture hall of the Zoological Institute (kleiner Hörsaal, Vesalgasse 1, 1st floor).

-To obtain credit points for participation in this seminar, it is necessary to attend the seminar regularly (sign the list after the seminar) and to write an essay about one of the seminars.
+To obtain credit points for participation in the “Institutskolloquium Zoologie” it is necessary to attend the seminar regularly (sign the list after the seminar) and to write an essay about one of the seminars.
 Any seminar (except the last two in the term) can be chosen.
 The essay should be about 3 pages long und should be written in the style of a report/summary of the presentation.
-It should also include a summary of the main points of the discussion.
+It should also include the main points of the discussion.
 We prefer essays in English.
-The essay should be handed in (as a file and in printed form) to the host of the seminar speaker (as listed on the webpage), who will go over it and return it to you with comments.
+The essay should be handed in (as a file and in printed form) to the host of the seminar speaker (as listed on the webpage).
 The host of this particular seminar will then send an email to the person responsible for the credit points of the seminar, informing him whether the essay was acceptable or not.
 An unacceptable essay can be repeated on another occasion.
 Deadline for handing the essay in is the last seminar of the term.